Choquet-Bruhat/scalable_backtesting_mela/README.md

 # Overview
 A startup called Mela wants to make it simple for everyone to enter the world of cryptocurrencies.
 It also wants to give investors a reliable source of investment while lowering the risk associated with trading cryptocurrencies.
 This project's aim is to design and build a reliable, large-scale trading data pipeline.

+# Project Objective
+The main objective of this project is to design and build a reliable, large-scale trading data pipeline that can run various backtests and store various useful artifacts in a robust data warehouse system.

 # Data
 * There are a number of data points that yahoo finance and binance provide, but for the purpose of testing the backend development, we started off with the candlestick data.